What does this program do?

-Guidance on the Capital Needs Assessment Process (pdf) - This Unnumbered Letter (UL) addresses the Capital Needs Assessment (CNA) process for RD-financed properties.
-It has been updated to provide additional guidance and clarification to assist RD borrowers, providers and staff for all RD required CNA assessments for loan making and servicing.
-This UL includes general instructions to be used in completing the RD CNA reports, specific instructions on how to use the expected useful life tables, and a set of applicable forms including the Terms of Reference form; Systems and Conditions forms; and Evaluator's Summary forms.
-This new guide is now comprised of nine main sections: 1) Definitions; 2) Contract Addendum; 3) Requirements and Statement of Work (SOW) for a CNA; 4) The CNA Review Process; 5) Guidance for the Multi-Family Housing (MFH) CNA Recipient Regarding Contracting for a CNA; 6) Revising an Accepted CNA During Underwriting; 7) Updating a CNA; 8) Incorporating a Property’s Rehabilitation into a CNA; and 9) Repair and Replacement Schedule.
-This entire Unnumbered Letter should be made available to RD MFH property owners, applicants and CNA Providers who are or are planning to submit transactions using the MPR or any other RD RRH or FLH program loan making or servicing authorities.
-Only CNAs following this guidance will be accepted.
+Capital Needs Assessment Process Addendum (PDF) - This Addendum addresses the Capital Needs Assessment (CNA) process for RD-financed properties.
+It provides guidance and clarification to assist RD borrowers, providers and staff for all RD required CNA assessments for loan making and servicing.
+This Addendum includes general instructions to be used in completing the RD CNA reports, specific instructions on how to use the expected useful life tables, and a set of applicable forms including the Terms of Reference form; Systems and Conditions forms; and Evaluator's Summary forms.
+This Addendum is comprised of nine main sections: 1) Definitions; 2) Contract Addendum; 3) Requirements and Statement of Work (SOW) for a CNA; 4) The CNA Review Process; 5) Guidance for the Multi-Family Housing (MFH) CNA Recipient Regarding Contracting for a CNA; 6) Revising an Accepted CNA During Underwriting; 7) Updating a CNA; 8) Incorporating a Property’s Rehabilitation into a CNA; and 9) Repair and Replacement Schedule.
+This entire Addendum should be made available to RD MFH property owners, applicants and CNA Providers who are or are planning to submit transactions using the MPR or any other RD RRH or FLH program loan making or servicing authorities.
+Only CNAs following this Addendum will be accepted.

 Multi-Family Housing Underwriting Background Update (pdf) - Rural Development is pleased to announce the release of Version 6.1 of its Preliminary Assessment tool.
 The Preliminary Assessment Tool, or PAT, serves as a portal of access for transfers of ownership, preservation, and similar transactions.